Wormwood Scrubs is a men’s prison in the London Borough of Hammersmith and Fulham, West London.

 Facilities include book rooms on all wings and a fully equipped gym.

-Wormwood Scrubs Prison has a diverse, multi-faith chaplaincy team providing support to residents.
+Wormwood Scrubs Prison has a diverse, multi-faith chaplaincy team providing support to prisoners.

 Education and work